aboutcode-org/scancode-workbench/docs/source/ui-reference/directory-tree.rst

 :index:`Directory Tree`
 =======================

-An interactive Directory tree is present on the left side of the application for resource-focused views.
+An interactive directory tree is present on the left side of the application for resource-focused views.
 This allows the user to navigate the codebase structure.

 If a directory is selected, only the information for that directory and its sub-files and folders